Tha Triflin' Album

-Tha Triflin' Album is the third studio album by West Coast hip hop artist King Tee.
-It was released on January 26, 1993 via Capitol Records.
-Recording sessions took place in 1992 in California.
-Production was handled by nine record producers, including DJ Pooh, DJ Aladdin, Bobcat, Marley Marl, Tha Alkaholiks, Broadway, SLJ, Mr. Woody, and King T himself.
-It also features guest appearances from Ice Cube, Deadly Threat, Nefretitti, Mad Kap, and Tha Alkaholiks.
+Tha Triflin' Album is the third studio album by American rapper King Tee.
+It was released on January 26, 1993, via Capitol Records.
+The recording sessions took place at Echo Sound and Kitchen Sync Studios in Los Angeles in 1992.
+The album was produced by DJ Pooh, Broadway, DJ Aladdin, SLJ, DJ Bobcat, Marley Marl, Mr. Woody, Tha Alkaholiks, and King Tee.

+It features guest appearances from Ice Cube, Deadly Threat, Nefretitti, Mad Kap, and Tha Alkaholiks.
 The album spawned two singles: "Got It Bad Y'all" and "Black Togetha Again".
 Both singles were later included on King Tee's greatest hits compilation Ruff Rhymes: Greatest Hits Collection.
 The album peaked at number 95 on the US Billboard 200 and number 17 on the Top R&B/Hip-Hop Albums.
 The success of this album is quite significant as it allowed King Tee's protégés, Tha Alkaholiks, to gain a following.
 It also provided a foundation for King Tee's Likwit Crew.